FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 ![Churn Column](readme_images/churn-column.png)

 7. Click the Collapse arrow in the upper right of the form, as shown above.
 This minimizes the pie chart and renders it on the dashboard.
 8. Select the Tab at the upper left, then click the Edit the title button.
+(Note: This feature is not available anymore)

 ![Edit Title](readme_images/edit-title.png)

 9. Provide a title for the tab (for example, ‘Customer Churn’), then hit Enter.
+(Note: This feature is not available anymore)

 Follow these steps and create two more visualizations: